Byson94/KorvaqScrip/AdvancedTutorial.md

 ## JSON (JavaScript Object Notation)
 KorvaqScrip supports JSON.
 It would be mainly used in webdevelopment where we have to interact with API's (Application Programming Interface) and other stuff related to webdevelopment.
 We will get to that later.

-Currently KorvaqScrip supports turning something into JSON and turning JSON into something.
+Currently KorvaqScrip supports turning something (json string) into JSON and turning JSON into something.
 (This is called serialization and deserialization)

 We can use *tojson* to convert to JSON and *parjson* to parse JSON to store somewhere.